-Participants receive readings, case studies, spreadsheet files, and lecture slides, and will be given access to the pre- and post-course web-based activities.
+Participants receive readings, case studies, spreadsheet files, and lecture slides, and will be given access to the pre-course web-based activities.

 Students need a laptop with Microsoft Excel and the ability to connect to a high-speed internet connection (internet access is provided for onsite portions of course).

-Dr. Swann is the Harold R. and Mary Anne Nash Associate Professor in the School of Industrial and Systems Engineering and the co-director of the Health & Humanitarian Logistics Center (HHL) at Georgia Institute of Technology.
+Dr. Swann is the Harold R. and Mary Anne Nash Associate Professor in the H. Milton Stewart School of Industrial and Systems Engineering and the co-director of the Health & Humanitarian Logistics Center (HHL) at Georgia Institute of Technology.
 She is currently focused on the modeling and analysis of problems and algorithms in logistics, transportation and supply chain management.
 She has particular interests in developing and analyzing tools to manage demand, such as pricing, revenue management, or lead-time quotation, to increase the flexibility in the system and is currently doing work in humanitarian supply chains.
 Other research interests include applications of economics and optimization to healthcare policy.

 She was awarded an NSF CAREER grant in 2004, and recently, one of her papers was selected as a Finalist in the Shepherd award at the CDC.
 In 2002, she received the Doctoral Dissertation Award from the Council of Logistics Management and was a Finalist in the Dantzig Doctoral Dissertation Competition at INFORMS.
 In 2006 she was inducted into the Council of Outstanding Young Engineering Alumni of Georgia Tech.